mattray/managed_chef_server-cookbook/README.md

 ## everything

 Installs the Chef server, restores from a backup, attempts to load policyfiles (which are included in the restored backup) and adds backup via cron.

-# Attributes
-The [default.rb](attributes/default.rb) attributes file documents available settings and tunings.

-# Custom Resources

-Custom resources are used to reduce the complexity of the included recipes.

-## managed_organization

-The `:create` action will instantiate a Chef server organization with an internal administrator user.
-The name properties is the `organization`.
-The organization's `full_name`, `email`, and `password` are all optional properties.

-## chef_server_backup

-This resource schedules backups of the Chef server via cron-style properties (`minute`, `hour`, `day`, `month`, `weekday`).
-The backups are written to the `directory` and their filenames start with the `prefix`.

-## chef_server_cron

-This resource requires an `archive` property specifying the policyfile archive to deploy and use for running via `cron`.

-## chef_server_restore

-This resource requires a `tarball` property specifying the `knife ec backup` tarball to restore from.

-## data_bag_loader

-This resource works off of the `directory` property specifying the source for the data bags to keep in sync with the server.

-## data_bag

-This has `:create`, `:prune`, `:item_create`, and `:item_prune` for managing the data bags available on the server.
-This custom resource is called from the `data_bag_loader` resource.

-## policyfile_loader

-This resource looks for policyfile locks and archives in the `directory` specifying the source, only uploading them if they have been updated.

 # License and Authors